duckdb/duckdb-web/docs/extensions/inet.md

 ## Installing and Loading

-The `inet` extension will typically automatically load on first use, but to explicitly install and load the extension run:
+The `inet` extension will typically automatically load on first use, but to explicitly install and load the extension, run:

 ```sql
 INSTALL inet;